mprib/multiwebcam/README.md

 # Introduction

-I needed a way to record synchronized video while prototyping a computer vision project ([caliscope](https://github.com/mprib/caliscope)).
-Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.
+I needed a cheap way to record concurrent frames while prototyping a computer vision project ([caliscope](https://github.com/mprib/caliscope)).
+Extreme precision was less important than getting something reasonable with a minimal budget.
 When conscientiously managed, USB webcams controlled via OpenCV can perform surprisingly well at this task.
 I have spun this functionality off into its own package to create a clear separation of concerns between data capture and data processing, while hopefully creating a simpler package that others might find useful.

 If MultiWebCam (MWC) is close to what you need but not quite, please feel free to raise an issue and I'll see if I can incorporate your use case.
 These are the core functions that are currently implemented: